MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-domain-settings-from-an-exchange-server.md

 ---
-title: "How to Get domain settings from an Exchange server"
+title: "Get domain settings from an Exchange server"

 manager: sethgros